Yushi Shimamura

-Yushi Shimamura (島村 優志, Shimamura Yushi) is a Japanese footballer currently playing as a midfielder for Zemplín Michalovce.
+Yushi Shimamura (島村 優志, Shimamura Yushi) is a Japanese footballer currently playing as a midfielder for Irtysh Pavlodar in Kazakhstan.

 Career

+Early career

 Born in Tokyo, Japan, Shimamura attended the Tokyo Kurume High School.
 In January 2018, without even attending his graduation ceremony, Shimamura flew to Argentina to sign for Newell's Old Boys.
 While in Rosario, he played mostly for Newell's under-23 side.

+Michalovce

 Shimamura moved to Slovakia in August 2021, signing with ŠK Tvrdošín.
 He would go on to score 5 goals for Tvrdošín, before attracting interest from first division club Zemplín Michalovce, who he would sign for on loan in January 2022.
+He made his debut for the club in a 2–1 loss against league newcomers MFK Tatran Liptovský Mikuláš, coming on off the bench in the 62nd minute for Brian Peña.